Father Le Loutre's War: Background

 Hostilities between the British and French resumed during King George's War (1744–48).
-Supported by the French, Jean-Louis Le Loutre led a forces of French soldiers, and Acadians, and Mi’kmaq militiamen in efforts to recapture the capital, such as the Siege of Annapolis Royal.
+Supported by the French, Jean-Louis Le Loutre led French soldiers, Acadian militias, and Mi'kmaq forces in efforts to recapture the capital, such as the Siege of Annapolis Royal.
 During this siege, the French officer Marin had taken British prisoners and stopped with them further up the bay at Cobequid.
 While at Cobequid, an Acadian said that the French soldiers should have "left their [the British] carcasses behind and brought their skins."
 Le Loutre was also joined by the prominent Acadian resistance leader Joseph Broussard (Beausoleil).
 Broussard and other Acadians supported the French soldiers in the Battle of Grand Pré.
 During King George's War, Le Loutre, Gorham and Lawrence rose to prominence in the region.
 During the war, however, Massachusetts Governor Shirley acknowledged that Nova Scotia was still "scarcely" British and urged London to fund building forts in the Acadian communities.
 The signing of the Treaty of Aix-la-Chapelle in 1748 ended formal hostilities between British and French forces.
 With peace formally reestablished, the British began to consolidate its control over peninsular Acadia, leading further conflict with the Acadian and Mi'kmaq.

 At the outset of Le Loutre's war, along with the New England Ranger units, there were three British regiments at Halifax, the 40th Regiment of Foot arrived from Annapolis, while the 29th Regiment of Foot (Peregrine Hopson's regiment) and 45th Regiment of Foot (Hugh Warburton's regiment) arrived from Louisbourg.
 The 47th Regiment (Peregrine Lascelles' regiment) arrived the following year (1750).
 At sea, Captain John Rous was the senior naval officer on the Nova Scotia station during the war.
 The main officer under his command was Silvanus Cobb.
 John Gorham also owned two armed schooners: the Anson and the Warren.